Reference Tests

 If the regenerate flag is set to

-, then the framework will regenerate reference data of that kind, rather than comparing.All of the regeneration flags are set to False by default.
+True, then the framework will regenerate reference data of that kind, rather than comparing.All of the regeneration flags are set to False by default.

 - tdda.referencetest.referencetest.tag(test)